aerojs/aero/docs/Layouts.md

 }
 ```

-It doesn't make sense to define `get` or `post` methods for layout controllers which is why the exported function needs to be have the generic name `render`.
+It doesn't make sense to define `get` or `post` methods for layout controllers which is why the exported function needs to have the generic name `render`.
 The `response` parameter is also dropped and replaced by a special `render` function as the 2nd parameter.

 Layout components follow the same naming convention as pages.
 If your directory is called `layout` then it can include the following files: